Vitamin A, also known as retinol, has several important functions.

 This is particularly important for older people, especially women, who are already at increased risk of osteoporosis, a condition that weakens bones.

 If you eat liver or liver pâté more than once a week, you may be getting too much vitamin A.

 Many multivitamins contain vitamin A. Other supplements, such as fish liver oil, are also high in vitamin A.

-If you take supplements containing vitamin A, make sure your daily intake from food and supplements doesn't exceed 1.5mg.
+If you take supplements containing vitamin A, make sure your daily intake from food and supplements does not exceed 1.5 mg (1,500 µg).

-If you eat liver every week, don't take supplements that contain vitamin A.
+If you eat liver every week, do not take supplements that contain vitamin A.

 If you're pregnant

 Having large amounts of vitamin A can harm your unborn baby.
-So if you're pregnant or thinking about having a baby, don't eat liver or liver products, such as pâté, because these are very high in vitamin A.
+So if you're pregnant or thinking about having a baby, do not eat liver or liver products, such as pâté, because these are very high in vitamin A.